 High Efficiency Boilers

-This measure would update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
-The ASHRAE proposal increases the minimum thermal efficiency for gas hot water boiler systems for space heating (1,000,000 – 10,000,000 Btu/h) to a weighted-thermal efficiency of 90 percent (90%Et). while section 7.5.3 requires the same 90%Et for gas service water heating systems.
+This measure would update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2019 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
+The ASHRAE proposal increases the minimum thermal efficiency for gas hot water boiler systems for space heating (1,000,000 – 10,000,000 Btu/h) to a weighted-thermal efficiency of 90 percent (90%Et).
+Multiple boilers are able to meet the requirement if the space-heating input all of equipment used has an input capacity-weighted average Et of at least 90 percent.

 Additionally, Addendum BC includes the following design requirements for the hot water distribution systems for large boiler systems: